Mezze99/Flask/README.md

 Servus,

-to open pls start dockerizeddb in venv/virtualenv on your local machine
+to open pls start docker_database in venv/virtualenv on your local machine

 you need docker preinstalled on ur machine